|

 So it's not so good, especially if you're using them to get into a discounted matinee that costs $6 per seat cash.

-Strategy 8: No Flexibility Allowed (For You, not them) With WOrld Points, the 25,000 points per domestic flight only applies under a very specific set of conditions: booking 21 days in advance, Saturday night stay, stopping in one city, no choice of airline, an international stay lasting more than 7 days but less than 30 days, etc. No changes are allowed.
-You lose all the points if you don't take the flight as booked in advance.
+Strategy 8: No Flexibility Allowed (For You, not them) With World Points, the 25,000 points per domestic flight only applies under a very specific set of conditions: Saturday night stay, stopping in one city, no choice of airline or when you fly, an international stay lasting more than 7 days but less than 30 days, etc. No changes are allowed.
+You lose all the points if you don't take the flight as booked 21 days in advance (the earliest you can book).

 However, if the flight is delayed to a less popular time, you still have to pay the extra miles.

-Strategy 9: Watch out for black-Out Periods United and America West charges more miles on more popular times, such as 50,000 miles for a short flight at a popular time.
-United once charged me 40,000 for a one-way 400 mile flight.
-With some others, 30,000 gets you to Hawaii and back.
+Strategy 9: Watch out for black-Out Periods United charges more miles during popular times, such as 50,000 miles for a short flight on a Friday night.
+United once charged me 40,000 for a one-way 400 mile flight when otherwise 30,000 could have gotten me to Hawaii and back.
+Boy I hate United Airlines for that.

 I recommend cash-back rather than airline miles / hotel night cards because of the complex and ever-changing "rules and restrictions" they make up: